sherlock-project/sherlock/removed_sites.md

 ## AllTrails

-As of 2021-06-27, AllTrails has a chapta which prevents us from checking for usernames on the site.
+As of 2021-06-27, AllTrails has a captcha which prevents us from checking for usernames on the site.
 ```json
   "AllTrails": {
     "errorMsg": "class=\"home index\"",